 If you’re looking to buy a triple net lease property, then you’re likely familiar of the benefits of the practice.

 Finding such properties, however, is a whole different story, as many listings websites don’t offer filters to help you find triple net-worthy properties specifically.

-Below, we explore the benefits of triple net leases and how to find triple net properties for sale through sales listings and off-market technology.
+Below, we explore the benefits of triple net leases (for those that are unaware), then look at how to find triple net properties for sale through sales listings and with Reonomy.

 What is a Triple Net (NNN) Lease?

 A triple net (NNN) lease is one where the tenant(s) of a property take on responsibility for all operating expenses associated with a property, on top of the cost of rent.